conan-io/conan-docker-tools/README.md

 ```

 This command is sharing ``/tmp/.conan`` as a shared folder with the conan home, so the Boost package will be built there.
-You can change the directory or execute any other command that work for your needs.
+You can change the directory or execute any other command that works for your needs.